luismasuelli/y402/python/README.md

 )
 ```

+_`storage_manager` is optional - if not specified, standard x402 flow will apply, but
+with no external webhook workers or out-of-the-box payments storage and tracking._

 The same @require_payment operator can be used multiple times.

 In order to use this in a Flask endpoint (this decorator is used endpoint-wise):